Skip to content

 Block Pop-ups and Redirect in Safari iPhone or iPad

-This will completely block all the pop-ups trying to load within the Safari browser.
+It will completely block all the pop-ups trying to load within the Safari browser.

-Allow Web Pop-ups
+Allow Site Pop-ups Windows

 1. Open the Settings app on the iPhone or iPad.